Vasco da Gama Pillar, Malindi

-Following Vasco da Gama's expedition to India in 1502–3, a small Portuguese trading post was established in Malindi.
+Following Vasco da Gama's expedition to India in 1502–1503, a small Portuguese trading post was established in Malindi.
 By 1509 the factory was Portugal's only base in the region, under an official described as 'Captain of the Malindi coast'.
 The Sultan of Malindi remained Portugal's chief ally on the East African coast for the rest of the sixteenth century.

 The padrão, topped by the cross, was set up at its current site on a low rocky promontory overlooking the ocean.
 Its location was marked on Martin Waldseemüller's world map of 1507.
-When Francis Xavier visited Malindi in 1542 he noted that 'The Portuguese have erected near the city a large and very handsome stone cross, which is gilt all over.
+When Francis Xavier visited Malindi in 1542 he noted: "The Portuguese have erected near the city a large and very handsome stone cross, which is gilt all over.
 I cannot express to you what joy I felt in looking at it.
-It seemed like the might of the Cross appearing victorious in the midst of the dominion of the unbelievers.'
+It seemed like the might of the Cross appearing victorious in the midst of the dominion of the unbelievers."
 (Junto con esta ciudad hicieron los portugueses una cruz grande de piedra, dorada, muy hermosa.
 En verla, Dios nuestro Señor sabe cuanta consolación recibimos, conociendo cuan grande es la virtud de la cruz, viéndola así sola y con tanta victoria entre tanta morería.).

 The Malindi padrão is the only one of those erected along the African coastline by Portuguese seafarers to have survived in its original settlement.
 The better-known Cape Cross padrão, for instance, was taken to Germany in the nineteenth century before being returned to Namibia in 2019.